 To reheat - defrost and then tip into a large saucepan.
 Heat gently until piping hot.

 Any leftover rice can also be successfully frozen and reheated.

-Yes, you can make this dish and store it, covered, in the refrigerator for up to 3 days.
+You could also make this dish in advance and store it, covered, in the refrigerator for up to 3 days.